jludden/react-kotlin-TicTacToe/README.md

+# React-Kotlin-TicTacToe
+Simple Tic-Tac-Toe game written in React and Kotlin.
+Kotlin adds type-safety using DSLs to React code.
+Compare with the plain JS version here: [react-Tic-Tac-Toe](https://github.com/jludden/tic-tac-toe-react)

+To learn more about Kotlin-React I highly recommend [this KotlinConf 2017 video].

 This project was bootstrapped with [Create React Kotlin App](https://github.com/JetBrains/create-react-kotlin-app).

 Below you will find some useful information on how to work with this application.<br>